shyamal11/video-streaming-quic/README.md

 ### Error Handling

 Error handling is critical in our protocol.
 Both the client and server log any errors encountered during communication.
-If an error occurs, such as an issue with reading from a stream or decoding a PDU, it is logged, and appropriate actions are taken to ensure the connection remains stable.
+If an error occurs, such as an issue with reading from a stream or decoding a PDU, it is logged.
 ### Chat Messages from Client to Server

 Clients can send chat messages to the server.
 This is part of the initialization handshake, where the client sends a "hello from client" message.
 The server responds with a menu of video options for the client to choose from.

 ### Video Controls

 Clients can control video playback using keyboard inputs.
-They can pause, play, rewind, and forward the video stream.
+They can pause and play video stream.
 These controls are implemented by sending specific commands from the client to the server, which processes them and adjusts the video stream accordingly.

 ## Stateful Protocol with DFA

-Both the client and server implement a stateful protocol, ensuring that the protocol adheres to a deterministic finite automaton (DFA).
+Both the client and server implement a stateful protocol, ensuring that the protocol adheres to our deterministic finite automaton (DFA).
 This ensures that both ends of the communication can validate the state of the connection at any given time.

 ### States of the DFA